 In 2008 India's \$1.2 trillion economy represented 2 percent of global GDP.
 It was the world's 12th largest economy.
-In many respects, India has been small in global terms, able to take advantage of global economic India will have to demonstrate to the rest of the world that it is taking its global economic responsibilities seriously growth but without having to worry about how its own actions might affect the global economy.
+In many respects, India has been small in global terms, able to take advantage of global economic growth but without having to worry about how its own actions might affect the global economy.
 Even rapid growth in foreign direct investment, nonresident deposits, remittances and other capital flows does not place India as a major player in global economic imbalances.
 In many respects, India is not central to the current discussions taking place on the global response to the financial crisis and the need to revive global growth.